Latin American Studies Program

 Appointment in Latin American Studies: Professor Ben Fallaw

-Affiliated Faculty: Professors Patrice Franko (Economics and Global Studies), and Luis Millones (Spanish); Associate Professors Betty Sasaki (Spanish) and Winifred Tate (Anthropology); Assistant Professors Lindsay Mayka (Government), Ana Almeyda-Cohen (Spanish), Tiffany Miller (Spanish), Nicolás Ramos (Spanish), and Bretton White (Spanish); Visiting Assistant Professors Sandra Bernal Heredia l (Spanish), Carlos Gardeazábal Bravo (Spanish), and Aleksín Ortega (Spanish)
+Affiliated Faculty: Professors Patrice Franko (Economics and Global Studies), and Luis Millones (Spanish); Associate Professors Betty Sasaki (Spanish) and Winifred Tate (Anthropology); Assistant Professors Lindsay Mayka (Government), Ana Almeyda-Cohen (Spanish), Tiffany Miller (Spanish), Nicolás Ramos (Spanish), Bretton White (Spanish); Visiting Assistant Professor Sandra Bernal Heredia l (Spanish)

 Requirements for the Major in Latin American Studies